 Student Health.
 The University does not provide medical, hospital, or surgical services, nor does the University assume responsibility for injuries incurred by students when taking part in sports, class, or student activities.
-Professional medical services are available at the Albemarle Hospital, less than two miles from campus.
+Professional medical services are available at the Sentara Albemarle Medical Center, less than two miles from campus.
 Walk-in, non-emergency medical centers and numerous physicians' offices are located nearby.
 The University certifies and promotes a drug-free workplace.
-Smoking, alcohol, and drugs are prohibited.
+Smoking on campus, and the use of alcohol and drugs are prohibited.